 NEW YORK/LONDON, Aug 10 (Reuters) - A plunge in the Turkish lira rocked global equities and emerging markets on Friday and fear of more turmoil sent investors scurrying for safety in assets like the yen and U.S. government bonds.

 The lira fell as much as 18 percent against the dollar in its worst day since Turkey’s financial crisis of 2001.
-It followed a deepening rift with the United States, worries about its own economy and lack of action from policymakers.
+The plunge followed a deepening rift with the United States, worries about its own economy and lack of action from policymakers.

-The dollar rose as exposure to Turkey could impact European banks and spark a domino effect throughout Europe as people begin to pull out of those banks and into the U.S., said Gregan Anderson, macroeconomic strategist at brokerage Bulltick LLC.
+The dollar rose as exposure to Turkey could impact European banks and spark a domino effect as people begin to pull out of those banks and into U.S. assets, said Gregan Anderson, macroeconomic strategist at brokerage Bulltick LLC.

-An index of regional banking shares slid 3.7 percent while the pan-European STOXX 600 index fell 1.2 percent.
+An index of regional banking shares closed down 3.2 percent while the pan-European STOXX 600 index fell 1.2 percent.

 Investors piled into “safe” government debt, with German yields hitting three-week lows and the yield on the benchmark U.S. 10-year Treasury note falling to 2.8768 percent as investors sought its safety.

 The safe-haven Japanese yen hit a one-month high of 113.38 against the dollar.